 If you’re a director of a building company you may lose your licence to trade.
 For example, if you hold a Queensland building licence, you can become an excluded individual for three years if your company goes into liquidation.

-In addition, you can also lose your licence if your company goes into administration, or you personally enter bankruptcy, a debt agreement or a personal insolvency agreement.
+In addition, you can also lose your licence if your company goes into administration, or you personally enter bankruptcy, a Part IX (9) Debt Agreement or a personal insolvency agreement.

 This could have significant repercussions, including your company not being able to carry out building work, and you being unable to hold a senior position in a QBCC-licensed company.